kunjee17/kunjee17.github.io/content/about.md

 ---
-title: "Brief details about me."
+title: "Brief Introduciton About Me"
 ---
 I am Kunjan a.k.a.
 Kunjee.
 Failed poet, mathematics enthusiastic, functional programming evangelist and the last person standing in queue of alpha nerds.